-Kate Spade New York's Spring/Summer 2020 NYFW Hair Look Is As Effortless To Create As It Appeared
+Yes, Kate Spade New York's NYFW Hair Look Is Actually Easy To Create — Here's How

 There's no denying that this year's New York Fashion Week will serve as hair inspiration for years to come.
 Everywhere you look, there's an up-do, natural curl, or sleek wave to add to your mental stylebook.
 And on Sept.
 7, Kate Spade New York's Spring/Summer 2020 NYFW hair look in particular undoubtedly caught your eye.
 Scarf-tied braided buns created by stylist James Pecis perfectly complemented the show's floral pieces and garden setting; and you can trust you're going to see fashionistas recreate the look, stat.